 Standing in front or to the side of a mammography machine, your technologist will position your breast on the imaging plate.
 A separate plastic paddle will be brought down on top of your breast to compress it gently against the imaging plate.
 Although this may be uncomfortable, compression is very important to reduce radiation exposure and give us the best image possible.
 Let the technologist know if you’re having any significant discomfort, and she’ll do what she can to complete the procedure as quickly as possible.

-The technologist will step behind a protective window.
-She’ll ask you to hold your breath as she takes your images.
+The technologist will ask you to hold your breath as she takes your images.
 Your technologist will reposition your breast as she takes multiple images.
 Tomosynthesis – or 3D mammography – requires the machine to move while the images are being taken.
 The examination takes less than 30 minutes.